blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 involved in deploying ${solution_name}.
 They are not intended to be used as-is in production.
 You should understand the code before you use it.
 They do not represent the only way to deploy in each environment.

-Your deployment approach is the same whether you are invoking ${solution_name} directly, or invoking it using Detect.
+Your deployment approach is the same whether you are invoking ${solution_name} directly, or invoking it using ${detect_product_name}.
-Most of the sample deployments use Detect simply because that is the most common use case.
+Most of the sample deployments use ${detect_product_name} simply because that is the most common use case.

 ### Using host mode on a server or VM with Docker